norcalbiostat/ADS/notes/What is Data Science_mynotes.md

 ---
-tags: ADS
+tags: ADS-S22-pending
 robots: noindex, nofollow
 ---

 > This is an example of collaborative notes.
-After discussing a topic we will rotate through writing down answers to questions marked with a :question:
+After discussing each topic we will rotate through writing down answers to questions marked with a :question:
 > Questions marked with a :busts_in_silhouette: answered by all students (put your name in [brackets]).

 # What is Data Science